 The separation of ownership and control generates agency conflicts between a firm's managers and its shareholders.
-This well-known problem has been studied since at least the time of Smith (1776).
-Yet recently there has been a fundamental shift - index investing has changed the intermediary connecting investors to firms, potentially exacerbating this classic agency conflict.
-Over the last 25 years public corporations have experienced a dramatic increase in ownership by passively managed index funds (see Figure 1), and index funds are now the largest shareholders of many U.S. corporations (Bebchuk & Hirst, 2019b).
-Although the increasingly large positions held by index funds should motivate them to monitor their portfolio firms (Grossman & Hart, 1980; Shleifer & Vishny, 1986), these new intermediaries have different incentives than traditional active mutual funds (Bebchuk, Cohen, & Hirst, 2017; Edmans, Levit, & Reilly, 2018).
+This well-known problem has been studied since at least the time of Smith (1776).1 Yet a recently occurring fundamental shift may potentially exacerbate this classic agency conflict; namely, index investing has changed the intermediary connecting investors to firms.
+Over the last 25 years public corporations have experienced a dramatic increase in ownership by passively managed index funds (see Figure 1), and index funds are now the largest shareholders of many U.S. corporations Bebchuk and Hirst (2019b).
+Although the increasingly large positions held by index funds should motivate them to monitor their portfolio firms Grossman and Hart (1980); Shleifer and Vishny (1986), these new intermediaries have different incentives than traditional active mutual funds (Bebchuk, Cohen, & Hirst, 2017; Edmans, Levit, & Reilly, 2018).
 As a consequence, the rise of index investing raises fundamental questions about monitoring and governance.
 Specifically, to what extent do index funds monitor their portfolio companies?
 Does ownership by index funds affect corporate governance?

 We answer these questions by studying the relation between index fund ownership, monitoring, and corporate governance.
 We find that index funds monitor less than the active funds they are replacing.
-Moreover, higher index fund ownership decreases the alignment of incentives between owners and managers - more index fund ownership is associated with less board independence and worse pay-performance sensitivity.
+Moreover, higher index fund ownership decreases the alignment of incentives between owners and managers; namely, increased index fund ownership is associated with less board independence and worse pay-performance sensitivity.
 Overall, we find no evidence that index funds improve the governance of their portfolio firms, contrary to recent claims that index funds are good monitors who improve corporate governance.

-&lt;sup>1Smith wrote, "The directors of such [joint stock] companies, however, being the managers rather of other people's money than of their own, it cannot well be expected that they should watch over it with the same anxious vigilance with which the partners in a private copartnery frequently watch over their own."
+1Smith (1776) wrote, "The directors of such [joint stock] companies, however, being the managers rather of other people's money than of their own, it cannot well be expected that they should watch over it with the same anxious vigilance with which the partners in a private copartnery frequently watch over their own."

-There are two opposing forces that could affect monitoring behavior by index funds.
-On the one hand, classic agency theory (e.g., Grossman and Hart (1980)) suggests the increasingly large positions held by index funds results in strong incentives to monitor.
+Two opposing forces could affect the monitoring behavior of index funds.
+On the one hand, classic agency theory (e.g. Grossman and Hart (1980)) posits the increasingly large positions held by index funds results in strong incentives to monitor.
 Moreover, since the need to minimize tracking error makes it costly for index funds to exit a position, index funds should have strong incentives to enforce good governance through their voice (Bhide, 1993; Fisch, Hamdani, & Davidoff Solomon, 2019; Rock & Kahan, 2019).
-Consistent with this view, a number of recent studies argue that passively managed index funds are "closet activists" who improve a variety of corporate policies, from dividends and disclosure to competitive strategy.
+Consistent with this view, a number of recent studies argue that passively managed index funds are "closet activists" who improve a variety of corporate policies, from dividends and disclosure to competitive strategy.2